Skip to content

 U2U

-In its overview of regulated services, as part of Ofcom’s recent statement on illegal harms, Ofcom explains that a U2U service is an internet service that allows user-generated content (‘UGC’), whether generated directly on the service, uploaded to or shared on the service, to be encountered by another user.
+In its overview of regulated services, as part of Ofcom’s statement on illegal harms, Ofcom explains that a U2U service is an internet service that allows user-generated content (‘UGC’), whether generated directly on the service, uploaded to or shared on the service, to be encountered by another user.
 In effect, this means that a U2U service is one where users can engage with each other’s posts or other content.
 Ofcom has listed a range of services that it considers to be U2U services including (among others) social media sites, video and messaging services (including chatrooms), online marketplaces, gaming and dating sites.

 Search services